DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/terraformdeloyment.md

 2. Cluster Config: If you want to make changes to a cluster's config settings (e.g., node size of the RDB), update this in `clusters/rdb.tf` and run Terraform again.
 The RDB will be recreated with the new node size.
 3. Delete/Create Clusters: Clusters can be deleted or created individually or all at once from the `terraform.tfvars` file.
 To delete a cluster, set its count to 0.
 To delete all clusters, set `create-clusters` to 0.

+### Basic Commands in Terraform
+*  `terraform init`       -   Prepare your working directory for other commands
+*  `terraform validate`   -   Check whether the configuration is valid
+*  `terraform plan`       -   Show changes required by the current configuration
+*  `terraform apply`      -   Create or update infrastructure
+*  `terraform destroy`    -   Destroy previously-created infrastructure

 ## Terraform State Management

 Terraform maintains a state file that tracks the state of the deployed infrastructure.
 This state file is crucial for Terraform to understand what resources have been created and to make changes to them.
 To ensure proper state management: